AndreTeixeira1998/overleafwiki/Home.md

 ### Overleaf Server Pro

 Overleaf offers a premium onsite version with extra security and admin features.
 [Click here to find out more!](https://www.overleaf.com/for/enterprises).
-This is a drop in replacement for the community version.
+This is a drop-in replacement for the community version.